 Will give appropriate exercises.
 A physio may also recommend shock wave therapy, laser and steroid injections.
 A recent cochrane review (2017) reported that local steroid injections may slightly reduce heel pain up to one month but not subsequently.

 Sports massage is beneficial for plantar fasciitis.
 A sports massage will involve a firm pressure to encourage further blood flow to your tight muscles to optimise healing.
-It is a great way to support your training, reduce muscle tension and relax.
+Moreover It is a great way to support your training, reduce muscle tension and relax.
 Within a sports massage we can also provide some active and passive stretching to help.
 It is common to feel sore the day after a treatment but then you should your muscles should feel a little looser.
 Plantar fasciitis can take a while to recover so combining approaches (Osteopathy, Nutrition, Pilates and Sports Massage) will give your body the best chance of recovery.

 Buchbinder R. Plantar fasciitis.
 The New England Journal of Medicine 2004;350(21):2159‐66.